555 lines

 <p>An example of when you might want to use an array rather than a vector is in a

 program that needs to know the names of the months of the year.
-Its very
+It’s very

 unlikely that such a program will need to add or remove months, so you can use